-This disclosure was approved for publication by the RIL Board on 20 July 2023.
+This disclosure was approved by the RIIL Board in September 2023.
 The Board has verified that the disclosures are consistent with formal policies and are satisfied with the adequacy and effectiveness of the risk management arrangements.

 1.5.
 Company description